-There is so much to be thankful for when it comes to the mobile kitchen industry.
+There is so much we are thankful for when it comes to the mobile kitchen industry.
 We love this industry.
 We are thankful for so many different reasons, and the reasons above were only scratching the surface.

 Happy Thanksgiving!
 We hope you have an amazing holiday.

 If you are thinking about entering the food truck industry today, tomorrow or in the future, then we want to give you a special treat, and said treat comes in the form of advice that will help get you into this wonderful industry.
-This advice can be found below in three different articles (previews included).
+See this advice below in three different articles (previews included).